miracle2cloud/k8s-lab/k8s-cluster-create/k8s-cluster-with-containerd/create-k8s-cluster-manual-containerd-1.23.md

 #If you need to generate a new tokem use the below command (Optional Not required , if you have the above token generated)

   $ sudo kubeadm token create --print-join-command

+### Execute Join command to the cluster from the above token received(only on Worker Nodes)
+  $ sudo kubeadm join master:6443 --token <received-token-above>